Ruddle/RemoteCam/README.md

 There is already an alternative, Droidcam, but it is not free for HD resolution 720p+.
 Also Droidcam cannot use the telephoto lens on Samsung devices.

-RemoteCam is an opensource alternadtive to Droidcam (but with <10% of its functionalities).
+RemoteCam is an opensource alternative to Droidcam (but with <10% of its functionalities).